 Demand side platforms, or DSPs, are an important part of programmatic advertising.
 This technology allows advertisers and agencies to buy ads across multiple ad exchanges in multiple sources through one interface.
 However, each DSP has its own strengths, inventory sources, and characteristics.
 How do you know which DSP is right for your campaign?

 Native advertising is an effective way for your brand to capture attention and build relevance.
-By definition, native advertising refers to content in an online publication that resembles the publication’s editorial content, but is paid for by an advertiser.
-The goal is ultimately to promote the advertiser’s product, without blatantly showing a banner ad advertising that product or service.
-The key to success is to fit your content seamlessly in the environment it appears in, without disrupting the user experience, but instead adding value to it.
+By definition, native advertising refers to content in an online publication that appears similar to the publication’s main content, but is paid for by an advertiser.
+The goal is ultimately to promote the advertiser’s products or services, without blatantly showing a banner advertisement for that product or service.
+The key to success is to fit your content seamlessly in the environment it appears in, without disrupting the user experience, and instead, adding value to it.

 With the proliferation of digital audio, podcasts, and streaming radio, the way we listen to content is ever-changing.
 Although consumers still listen to traditional AM/FM radio, content such as podcasts, streaming music, and digital radio are growing rapidly – even more so in the midst of the COVID-19 pandemic.